 QC audits will take place during and at the end of each field season for field data collection activities.
 The field season audit will cover completeness of sampling activities at each site for all project elements.
 Sites with incomplete data will be flagged and reported to the PIs.
 Other elements of the field season audit include sampling gear status, data flags on data sheets and how these are being investigated, and summaries of data files produced by the data entry/management process.

 QC audits on data entry and data management will occur during late summer 2015 after most data have been entered into the database system.
 Data audits will assess completeness of checks for data entry errors; investigations into data 'flags' in the database, how these are being resolved, and identification and resolution of outlying data records.
-All sample points will be georeferenced based on GPS readings with double-checks on location validity using other tools like Google Earth and Garmin BaseCamp.
+All sample points will be geotagged based on GPS readings with double-checks on location validity using other tools like Google Earth and Garmin BaseCamp.
 We will also audit the documentation of rare species records and the method of verification.

 A final report from this work will be written in a similar fashion as the quarterly reports (see Scope of Work) and will be submitted to O’Shea in MS Word format at the end of the project in 2016.
 This report will include all scientific manuscripts published or in preparation and listings of archived photographs and databases generated during the course of the project.
 Peer-reviewed scientific publications and technical reports resulting from this project will follow the standard format of published scientific articles: 1) introduction, 2) description of methods and study area, 3) presentation of results, 4) discussion of the relevance of findings, and 5) a bibliography of pertinent literature.
 A detailed account of field results, additional descriptions of statistical methods, and results of QC audits will be provided as appendices.